NathalyaStefhany/Portal-Academico/README.md

 # Clone this repository
 $ git clone https://github.com/NathalyaStefhany/Portal-Academico.git

+# Access the project folder in your terminal/cmd
+$ cd Portal-Academico

+# Go to the front-end application folder
+$ cd backend

 # Install the dependencies
 $ npm install

 # Run the server in development mode
 $ npm run dev

+# The application will open on the port: 3333
 ```

 ### 🖥️ Front-end - Web